Yes, a remortgage does cost money. But it can also save you money overall.

-One of the major benefits of remortgaging is securing a better deal with a lower interest rate than your current mortgage.
-While this is a clear advantage for any homeowner, it’s important to look at the additional costs involved in remortgaging – rather than simply the rate itself.
+One of the major benefits of remortgaging is the opportunity to secure a better deal with a lower interest rate than your current mortgage.
+While this is a clear advantage for any homeowner, it’s important to consider the additional costs involved in remortgaging - rather than focusing solely on the interest rate.

 So, how much does it cost to remortgage exactly?
-Let’s break it down.
+Let’s break down the different remortgage costs.

 Cost: 1% - 5% of your outstanding mortgage

-You only need to pay ERCs if you choose to remortgage before your introductory rate period ends.
-You may also incur ERCs if you overpay by more than the lender has stipulated you can in the contract or if you pay back your loan in its entirety at an earlier than agreed upon date.
+You’ll only need to pay ERCs if you choose to remortgage before your introductory rate period ends.
+You may also incur ERCs if you overpay more than the limit specified in your mortgage contract or if you repay your loan in full earlier than the agreed date.

-Be sure to find out when your early repayment period elapses before switching to a new deal.
-Failure to do so may significantly lower, or even remove, the potential savings you could make.
-Should you choose to pay the ERC, you may have the option to pay upfront or add the costs to your new mortgage – though choosing the latter means you will also pay interest on it.
+Be sure to find out when your early repayment period ends before switching to a new deal.
+Failing to do so could significantly reduce - or even eliminate - the potential savings from remortgaging.
+If you do choose to pay the ERC, you may have the option to pay it upfront or add the cost to your new mortgage.
+However, opting for the latter means you’ll also pay interest on this amount.

-ERCs are typically between 1% and 5% of your outstanding balance.
-For example, if you still have £100,000 left to pay on your loan, it will result in a £1,000 fee.
-In many cases – and especially if your lender is a high street bank like NatWest, HSBC, or Lloyds – the longer you have remaining on your introductory period/deal, the higher your ERC will be.
-Some lenders tier down the % of the penalty for each year you have remaining on your deal.
+ERCs typically range from 1% - 5% of your outstanding mortgage balance.
+For example, if you have £100,000 remaining on your loan, an ERC could cost you £1,000.
+In many cases - especially with high street lenders like NatWest, HSBC, or Lloyds - the longer you have left on your introductory deal, the higher your ERC will be.
+Some lenders tier down the percentage of the penalty each year as your deal progresses.

-It’s recommend you start arranging your remortgage up to 6 months before the end of the tie-in period.
-This way, you can secure a new rate early and lower the chance of going onto your lender’s more expensive SVR.
+It’s recommended that you start arranging your remortgage up to 6 months before the end of your tie in period.
+This allows you to secure a new rate early and reduces the risk of moving onto your lender’s more expensive SVR (standard variable rate).

 Cost: £50 – £300

-A deed of release is a legal document that removes a previous claim on an asset - such as a home - and is proof of release from this binding agreement.
+A Deed of Release is a legal document that removes a previous claim on an asset - such as a home - and serves as proof of release from this binding agreement.

-Otherwise known as an administration fee, the deed release fee is charged by lenders once your mortgage is paid in full.
-Essentially, it covers the legal costs of having your title deed returned.
-It’s charged if you dissolve your contract before the pre-agreed term, though it differs from an ERC.
+Also known as an administration fee, the deed release fee is charged by lenders once your mortgage is fully repaid.
+Essentially, it covers the legal costs associated with having your title deed returned.
+This fee may be charged if you dissolve your mortgage contract before the pre-agreed term, although it differs from an ERC.

 Cost: £999 – £1,999

-Before making a decision on whether to remortgage your property, look through the annual percentage rates (APR) of each lender to get a thorough idea of the associated costs involved in remortgaging.
-High fees may actually be better for those taking out a large loan because they’ll have cheaper interest rates over a long period.
-Conversely, low fees are ideal for those with smaller loans, as they can delay payment on the mortgage.
+Before deciding whether to remortgage your property, it’s important to review the APR (annual percentage rates) from each lender to get a clear understanding of the total costs involved in remortgaging.
+High fees may actually be more beneficial for those taking out large loans, as they typically come with lower interest rates over the long term.
+Conversely, low fees are ideal for those with smaller loans, as they help minimise upfront costs.
+Don’t worry – your mortgage adviser will go through this with you.

-Many lenders will allow you to add the product fee to your loan, but you’ll have to pay interest on it.
+Many lenders will allow you to add the product fee to your loan, but keep in mind that you’ll have to pay interest on it.

 Cost: around £300, although the lender may cover it free of charge

-Many remortgages include a free legal package that covers such charges, though in this event the solicitor will be chosen by the lender and you won’t have a say on who they pick.
-Alternatively, you may pay the fee and have the freedom to shop around for a solicitor.
-Some lenders may even offer you a cashback incentive if you use your own.
+Many remortgages include a free legal package that covers these services.
+However, in this case, the solicitor will be appointed by the lender and you won’t have a say in who they choose.
+Alternatively, you may choose to pay for your own solicitor, giving you the freedom to shop around.
+Some lenders even offer a cashback incentive if you decide to use your own solicitor.

-Your property conveyancing solicitor will also pay off your old mortgage upon completion and send the remaining money to you.
+Your property conveyancing solicitor will also be responsible for paying off your old mortgage upon completion and transferring any remaining funds to you.

 Cost: free, or a fixed fee or % of your loan amount

-If you use a mortgage broker you may be charged a fee.
-At John Charcol, we don’t charge a free until you’ve received a mortgage offer.
-Our advisers will also make sure you’re aware of any fees before doing any business with you, so you’ll know what to expect long before you’ll be charged.
+If you use a mortgage broker to remortgage, you may be charged a fee.
+At John Charcol, we don’t charge a fee until you’ve received a mortgage offer.
+Our advisers will also ensure you’re fully aware of any fees before doing business with you, so you’ll know exactly what to expect well in advance.

-It’s best to use a mortgage broker when applying for a mortgage because, as not only will we find you the most competitive deal for your situation, we’ll also guide you through the process, calculate your affordability, handle the paperwork, submit and manage your mortgage application, liaise with the lender, arrange insurance and protection and more.
+It’s best to use a mortgage broker when applying for a mortgage because, not only will we find you the most competitive deal for your situation, but we’ll also:

-You’ll also find you’ll have to use a mortgage broker if you’re applying for a niche product or have a complex situation as many specialist lenders won’t work with borrowers directly, instead requiring intermediaries.
+You’ll also find that you may need to use a mortgage broker if you’re applying for a niche product or have a complex situation, as many specialist lenders don’t work directly with borrowers - they require intermediaries to manage the process.

 Valuation Fee